-Through decomposition of the change in predicted religiosity values, we showed that a parsimonious set of predictors - income, perception and report of discrimination, parental socialization, transnational ties and religious replenishement through high presence of immigrants from Muslim-majority countries in the neighborhood - accounted for a large portion of the observed religiosity differential between natives and second-generation Muslims in France compared.
-What do these findings suggest for assimilation theory and what do they contribute to immigration research in general?
+Through decomposition of the change in predicted religiosity values, I showed that a parsimonious set of predictors-income, perception and report of discrimination, parental socialization, transnational ties, and religious replenishment through high presence of immigrants from Muslim-majority countries in the neighborhood-accounted for a large portion of the observed religiosity differential between natives and second-generation Muslims in France.
+What do these findings suggest for assimilation theory, and what do they contribute to immigration research in general?

-Interpreting these substantive results requires historicizing the Muslim presence in France, and Europe in general.
+Interpreting these substantive results requires historicizing the Muslim presence in France and in Europe in general.
 Today's Muslim minorities are yesterday's guest workers and their children.
-Those workers came to Europe in the late 1950s and 1960s in search of better salaries in the postwar economic boom, without intending, or being provided with institutional pathways to stay permanently (Laurence 2012).
-The 1973 Oil Crisis resulted in an economic recession and rising unemployment, leading Western Europe and governments to freeze all guest worker programs.
-Workers who were already in Europe wanted to preserve their professional future and thus started to bring their family members while hoping that guest worker programs would resume (Moch 2003: 187-188).
-In the late 1970s, the French government encouraged return migration by offering cash incentives - the "million Stoléru" equivalent to around €1500 - and discouraged new migration by increasing penalties on undocumented migrants.
-Those policy initiatives were largely unsuccessful, however, and by 1981 around 1.5 million migrants from Algeria, Morocco, Tunisia and Turkey were present in France.
+Those workers came to Europe in the late 1950s and 1960s in search of better salaries in the postwar economic boom, without intending, or being provided with institutional pathways, to stay permanently (Laurence 2012).
+The 1973 oil crisis resulted in an economic recession and rising unemployment, leading Western European governments to freeze all guest worker programs.
+Workers who were already in Europe wanted to preserve their professional future and thus started to bring their family members while hoping that guest worker programs would resume (Moch 2003, pp. 187-88).
+In the late 1970s, the French government encouraged return migration by offering cash incentives-the "million Stoléru," equivalent to around €1,500-and discouraged new migration by increasing penalties on undocumented migrants.
+Those policy initiatives were largely unsuccessful, however, and by 1981 around 1.5 million migrants from Algeria, Morocco, Tunisia, and Turkey were present in France.

-The unanticipated shock at the origin of the sudden halt of worker programs - the 1973 Oil Crisis - and the following ambiguities regarding the future and status of ex-guest workers and their families produced a specific mode of entry of migrants from Muslim societies in France, one that was not fully voluntary like earlier migration waves from nearby European countries (Moch 2003).
-Guest workers and their families who, by and large, did not plan on permanently migrating found themselves as involuntary minorities (Ogbu and Simons 1998) in a culturally threatening context, i.e. one characterized by secularism and Catholicism.
+The unanticipated shock at the origin of the sudden halt of worker programs-the 1973 oil crisis-and the following ambiguities regarding the future and status of ex-guest workers and their families produced a specific mode of entry of migrants from Muslim societies in France, one that was not fully voluntary like earlier migration waves from nearby European countries (Moch 2003).
+Guest workers and their families who, by and large, did not plan on permanently migrating found themselves as involuntary minorities in a culturally threatening context (i.e., one characterized by secularism and Catholicism).
 They thus had an incentive to maintain and transmit their religion to their children as well as links to the country of origin.
 Meanwhile, their unexpected presence generated widespread cultural anxiety once the economic boom came to a halt in the mid-1970s.
-The politicization of immigration and immigrant integration then rose in the 1980s as it became clear that those guest workers were in fact becoming permanent minorities (Castles 1986, Noiriel 1996, Moch 2003, Laurence 2012).
+The politicization of immigration and immigrant integration then rose in the 1980s, as it became clear that those guest workers were in fact becoming permanent minorities (Castles 1986; Noiriel 1996; Moch 2003; Laurence 2012).
 Controversies regarding the accommodation of Muslim practices and religiosity emerged a decade later, such as the first "veil affair" in 1989.

-In light of such a quasi-accidental mode of entry in French society, we can think of a high religiosity differential among Muslim immigrants and their children in France as resulting from a negative cultural equilibrium.
+In light of such a quasi-accidental mode of entry into French society, we can think of a high religiosity differential among Muslim immigrants and their children in France as resulting from a negative cultural equilibrium.
 Immigrants from Muslim countries imported high religiosity levels that they successfully transmitted to their children, while maintaining ties with the country of origin and its religious culture.
-Additionally, guest worker families and their children were typically of modest social origins - experiencing poverty and segregation in immigrant-heavy neighborhoods around major urban centers (Catles 1986:764; Lévy-Vroelant 2006) - both of which may have further encouraged high religiosity across generations.
-In the French cultural context (Bowen 2007), this has made Muslim families suspicious and liable to stigma and discrimination - thus reinforcing initial cultural difference through reactive religiosity in a circular motion.
+Additionally, guest worker families and their children were typically of modest social origins-experiencing poverty and segregation in immigrant-heavy neighborhoods around major urban centers (Castles 1986, p.
+764; Lévy-Vroélant 2006)-both of which may have further encouraged high religiosity across generations.
+In the French cultural context (Bowen 2007), this has made Muslim families suspicious and liable to stigma and discrimination-thus reinforcing initial cultural differences through reactive religiosity in a circular motion.